goldbergyoni/component-tests-workshop/README.md

 ## Prerequisites

 Let's go over a short checklist to ensure that this workshop will be benefical for you.

--
+Please let us know in advance if one of the following doesn't hold true:

+- You have at least 1 year of experience in JavaScript programming
+- You have at least 1 year of experience in Node.js and database programming
+- You know what is the purpose of testing and wrote few tests in the past